Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>make package: Package the Design</summary>

 ### make package: Package the Design
-With the AI Engine-ML outputs created, as well as the new platform, you can now generate the Programmable Device Image (PDI) and a package to be used on an SD card.
+With the AI Engine-ML outputs and new platform created, you can now generate the Programmable Device Image (PDI) and a package to use on an SD card.
 The PDI contains all executables, bitstreams, and configurations of the device.
 The packaged SD card directory contains everything to boot Linux, the generated applications and the XCLBIN file.

 The command to run this step is as follows (default TARGET=hw_emu):
 ```